A pile of vessel materials collected for processing.

 Building a Fiberglass Boat Recycling Program

-The Rhode Island Marine Trades Association Foundation is working to expand a successful vessel recycling program in Rhode Island to Washington, New England, and other interested locations.
+The Rhode Island Marine Trades Association Foundation worked to expand a successful vessel recycling program in Rhode Island.

 Type of Project: Prevention